 Your baby is still growing steadily at this point, gaining around 200g a day which means your belly is expanding rapidly too.
-With this much baby taking up your uterus, the amniotic fluid will have started to lessen to make space for your fetus.
+With this much baby taking up your uterus, the amniotic fluid will have started to lessen to make space for your foetus.
 That is also the reason that kicks and pokes may be feeling extra sharp.

 At this stage, your baby’s bones are starting to become harder and stronger.
 Their skulls, however, will remain soft and flexible enough to fit through the birth canal and allow for their brain to grow in the early years.
 Don’t worry if your baby’s head looks a little misshapen at birth, the soft spots will fuse together sometime in their first 2 years.

 Your little one now has their own immune system – this is a big milestone.
 Your body has started to pass on antibodies to your fetus so that they can safely enter the germ-filled outside world.